Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 - Leading and trailing whitespace
 - Values outside plausible numeric ranges

-Validated fields were then converted to suitable numeric and text types in a clean table.
+I then converted the validated fields to suitable numeric and text types in a clean table.

 ### 2. Data validation and cleaning

-The clean dataset was checked for:
+I checked the clean dataset for:

 - Missing values
 - Duplicate customer IDs